dom96/nimkernel/readme.markdown

 # nimkernel

-This is a small 32bit (i586) kernel written using the Nimrod programming language.
+This is a small 32bit (i586) kernel written using the Nim programming language.

-I have been wanting to do this for a while but it wasn't until people in the #nimrod IRC channel inquired about Nimrod OS dev and the [rustboot](https://github.com/charliesome/rustboot) kernel inspired me that I finally did it.
+I have been wanting to do this for a while but it wasn't until people in the #nim IRC channel inquired about Nim OS dev and the [rustboot](https://github.com/charliesome/rustboot) kernel inspired me that I finally did it.

 It doesn't do much, but it doesn't need to.
-Its purpose is to provide a starting point for anyone wishing to write an OS in Nimrod.
+Its purpose is to provide a starting point for anyone wishing to write an OS in Nim.

 It still manages to do a little more than fill a screen with a certain color.
 Nimkernel implements: